Optimizing Autonomous Transfer Hub Networks: Quantifying the Potential Impact of Self-Driving Trucks: Sensitivity Analysis

 \subsection{Number of Autonomous Trucks}

 This section explores the trade-off between operating cost and autonomous truck utilization in the ATHN.
-Figure~\ref{fig:maxk_inactive} optimizes the ATHN operations from zero to 250 trucks in increments of 10, and all solutions are within 0.25\% of optimality.
+Figure~\ref{fig:maxk_inactive} presents the total cost of the ATHN operations from zero to 250 trucks in increments of 10, and all solutions are within 0.25\% of optimality.
 The \emph{inactivity} is defined as the percentage of time that autonomous trucks are waiting and not performing any tasks.
 The convex cost curves clearly show that the first autonomous trucks will be the most impactful and will almost never be inactive.
-This property makes it easier to run succesful pilots and encourage the adoption of ATHN.
+This property makes it easier to run successful pilots and encourage the adoption of ATHN.
 Cost improvements start leveling out as more vehicles are added to the system.
 Inactivity goes up because more vehicles are available, but also because there is sufficient extra capacity to wait for the next load at the current location rather than to relocate.

-Practitioners can use Figure~\ref{fig:maxk_inactive} to choose the appropriate fleet size for their operations based on the operational cost and vehicle inactivity, or they may use any other relevant property such as the purchase price of the fleet.
+Figure~\ref{fig:maxk_payback} analyzes how long it would take to make back the purchasing costs of the autonomous trucks with the savings obtained by the ATHN.
+The plot presents results for autonomous trucks that cost \$150k to \$250k each, based on the \$200k estimated by \citep{ArizonaBankTrust-AutonomousTruckCost}.
+For the baseline scenario with $K=100$ vehicles, the figure shows a payback period of less than 1.5 years, demonstrating a rapid return on investment for all parameters.
+Again it can be seen that the first vehicles are the most profitable, and a system with only 10 trucks would pay back the trucks within half a year.

 The number of autonomous trucks in the system also affects the routes that are created.
 Figures~\ref{fig:route_10} and~\ref{fig:route_150} present routes taken from the $K = 10$ and $K = 150$ vehicle solutions, respectively.
 Blue arrows represent loaded trucks, and red arrows correspond to driving empty.
 For the $K = 10$ case, nine of the ten routes are clustered in the East (Figures~\ref{fig:east_route_1} and~\ref{fig:east_route_2}), and one route also serves loads in the West (Figure~\ref{fig:west_route}).
 It is clear that the optimization uses the limited number of trucks to serve the most dense region, as shown in Figure~\ref{fig:athn_design_100}.
 When the number of trucks increases, Figure~\ref{fig:route_150} shows that routes start to cover all regions of the US.
 The Ryder case study therefore suggests a roll-out strategy that starts in the East and expands from there.